 Joel, Year 6, The English College.
 As told to SchoolsCompared.com.

-Opened in 1992, English College Dubai is one of the most established and loved schools in Dubai with close to three decade’s history at the heart of Dubai schooling behind it.
-It’s worth saying that at the outset.
-This is one of Dubai’s few heritage schools.
-Today (October 2020), with the completion of the architecturally ambitious and facility rich new Secondary School Building, the English College Dubai has now made more than a passing shot at the future.
+Opened in 1992, The English College Dubai is one of the most established and loved schools in Dubai with close to three decade’s history at the heart of Dubai schooling behind it.
+It’s worth saying at the outset that this is one of Dubai’s few heritage schools.
+With the completion of the architecturally ambitious and facility-rich new Secondary School Building, The English College Dubai has now made more than a passing shot at the future.
 More on this below.

 The English College has a very good reputation amongst families and teaching faculty which have proven themselves hugely affectionate about their school and very protective of its reputation.

 The English College too was one of only 5 schools to be rated by SchoolsCompared.com in our 2019 Awards for the Best Schools in Dubai for the quality of its child progress and value-add.
 The English College achieves at an extraordinary level for its children against expected benchmarks.